Freddy Galvis was Phillies' best option at shortstop this season | Bob Brookover

 Galvis, of course, was traded to open up shortstop for Crawford, and now we don’t even know exactly where Crawford is on the depth chart at that position.
 Kapler’s main concern right now is figuring out the best player to put at shortstop for the Phillies to win the National League East.
 They can figure out what to do at that position in the future during the offseason.

-Freddy Galvis, as it turned out, would have been the best option for 2018.
+Galvis was not going to be the long-term answer at shortstop for the Phillies, but as things turned out, he would have been the best option for 2018.